woutermans/audio-transcriber/README.md

 ## Introduction

-The `audio-transcriber` is designed to transcribe audio files using the advanced Whisper model.
+The `audio-transcriber` is a command-line tool designed to transcribe audio files using the advanced Whisper model.
 It offers flexible support for different GPU backends, allowing you to leverage hardware acceleration with Vulkan, CUDA, HIPBLAS, and Metal.
 This ensures efficient processing of large audio files while maintaining high accuracy.

 ## Features

 - **Whisper Integration**: Utilizes the [whisper-rs](https://github.com/alyssaq/rust-whisper) library for accurate transcription.
 - **Multi-backend Support**:
   - **Vulkan**: Leverages GPU acceleration using the Vulkan API.
+Suitable for cross-platform applications and modern GPUs.
   - **CUDA**: Optimized for NVIDIA GPUs with CUDA support.
+Ideal for high-performance computing on NVIDIA hardware.
   - **HIPBLAS**: Utilizes AMD GPUs with HIPBLAS for high-performance linear algebra operations.
+Best suited for AMD GPU users.
-  - **Metal**: Supports Apple's Metal API for optimized performance on macOS.
+  - **Metal**: Supports Apple's Metal API for optimized performance on macOS systems.

 ## Prerequisites